ismaelcaraballo-afk/lcars-console/VOICE-COMMANDS.md

 ## 🚀 What Makes This Special

-Unlike simple voice navigation, the LCARS voice system is **AI-powered**:
+Unlike simple voice navigation, the LCARS voice system is **AI-powered with voice responses**:
 - ✅ Ask **any question** - it goes to AI Chat for intelligent responses
 - ✅ Navigate panels with simple commands
 - ✅ Check weather, tasks, or any information
 - ✅ Natural conversation - no rigid command syntax needed!
+- ✅ **Voice feedback** - The computer speaks back to you, just like in Star Trek!

 ## How to Use Voice Control